The Arizona Legislative and Government Internship Program

-You are eligible if you are enrolled full-time at ASU, will have completed 75 hours before the start of the internship and have a cumulative GPA of 3.0 or better at the time of application.
+You are eligible if you are enrolled full-time at ASU, will have completed 75 total academic credits before the start of the internship (must have completed by the end of the fall semester) and have a cumulative GPA of 3.0 or better at the time of application.
 This information can be found on your MyASU page.
-Please note that Internship is not available for honors credit.

 What are the duties and responsibilities of the internship?

 Assignments vary depending on placements.
 See our program webpage at https://spgs.asu.edu/az-leg-internship for detailed descriptions of internships at each oﬃce.
 Many interns have continued working in the government sector upon graduation because of their outstanding work performance during their internship.

 What are the financial benefits and duration of the internship?

 The stipend is approximately $5,000 for the 18-week program.
 Students also receive an ASU tuition and fee waiver.

 How do I apply?

 Upload your completed ASU cover page, program application, unoﬃcial transcript, personal statement, resume, and two current letters of recommendation to the application form under apply now by September 26, 2018 at 5 pm.
 If your recommenders do not want you to upload their letters, they can email the letters to Gisela.Grant@asu.edu.
 It is your responsibility to make sure all materials, including recommendation letters, are received by the deadline.
 Incomplete applications will not be considered.

 Can I apply for more than one government agency?

 Yes.
 Apply for as many positions as you are interested in.
 However, you need only complete one application.